Skip to main content

 Seeding Dates

 March-April.
 Plant as early as possible with a nurse crop, such as oats.
 Possibly plant with oats in late summer for winter cover.
 Nitrogen from the peas will aid the growth of the oats, which will frost kill and give ground cover over the winter.
+Austrian Winter peas are hardier than 4010, but neither will overwinter reliably in upstate New York.

 Time Until Control